D4nRusu/image-concatenate/README.md

 # image-concatenate

-Python script that merges 2 images using a template
+Python script that merges 2 images inside a template

 ## How to use